maltesie/gtdb-translate/README.md

 `--column_name` is omitted, scoring each string column by how many of its sampled values are covered by the relevant dictionary.

-They also auto-detect the input format of the chosen column, and print what they inferred.
-Any inferred setting can be overridden by passing the corresponding flag explicitly:
+They also auto-detect the input format of the chosen column and print what they inferred.
+A column counts as holding lineages when its taxa nest — each resolvable rank an ancestor of the next — in more than half its cells;
+the printed percentage is that share.
+This works for bare lineages and for every rank-prefix scheme (`d__`, `sk__`, `k__`, `D_0__`).
+Any inferred setting can be overridden explicitly:

 | Detected | Subcommands | Overridden by |
 | --- | --- | --- |
 | Values are full lineages rather than single names | `ncbi`, `silva`, `forward` | `--full_lineage` / `--no-full_lineage` |
 | Separator between ranks within a lineage | `ncbi`, `silva`, `forward` | `--lineage_sep` |
 | Values are NCBI tax IDs rather than names | `ncbi` | `--from_taxids` / `--no-from_taxids` |

+`--multi_sep` is never auto-detected.
+It defaults to none — one value per cell — and must be set explicitly if your cells hold several entries.
+When set, the rank separator is chosen from the remaining candidates.

 ---